makeabilitylab/physcomp/electronics/electricity-basics.md

 ### What are resistors?

 ![An animated gif showing how resistors can be placed in a circuit to resist current flow.](assets/gifs/ResistorCurrentFlow_EngineeringMindset-Optimized.gif)
-**Figure.** Resistors are specially formulated electrical components that restrict current at a certain rate based on their material composition and construction.
+**Figure.** This animation shows how a resistor can be placed between two wires to reduce current flow.
+Notice how electrons flow freely through the copper wire.
+With the resistor, these electrons collide with other atoms and themselves, which restricts electron flow (and creates heat).
 Animation from [The Engineering Mindset](https://youtu.be/kcL2_D33k3o?t=891).
 {: .fs-1 }

-Resistors can be placed between wires in circuits to reduce current.
-They are specially formulated to restrict current at a certain rate based on their material composition and construction.
+Resistors are specially formulated electrical components that restrict current at a certain rate based on their material composition and construction.
+In circuits, we place resistors between components to lower current.
 Why would we want to restrict current?
 In short, to protect components in our circuit that require lower current.
 TODO: We'll talk more about this in Lesson X.

 ## Notes
 - Should I talk about short vs. open circuit here?
 I think so